Hiking in Banff National Park: A Guide for First Timers

 Plus, there was a HUGE line waiting to see the lower falls up close.
 Here’s a picture:

 Still, it’s a very cool hike as long as you plan for it.
-The effort to reward ratio is high, and although there is some climbing between the lower and upper falls, both are relatively accessible in the grand scheme of Banff hikes.
+The effort to reward ratio is high, and although there is some climbing between the lower and upper falls, both are relatively accessible in the grand scheme of hikes in and around Banff.

 Pro-tip: There is a ROAM Transit bus (route #9) that goes from Banff out to Johnston Canyon.
 The upside is that you can completely sidestep the parking nightmare, the downside is that it doesn’t leave super early, so you’ll be getting there when all the crowds are arriving.